Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 - Sami Kallio, CEO of HappySignals

-Whatever reason you are undertaking Digital Transformation, your measurement needs to focus on the impact of the outcome and the value of employee experience and how a project can lead end-users to better processes, straightforward workflows and more importantly, an increase in productivity.
+Whatever reason you are undertaking your Digital Transformation project, your measurement needs to focus on the impact of the outcome and the value of employee experience and how the project can lead end-users to better processes, straightforward workflows and more importantly, an increase in productivity.
 This way of measurement is called Experience Level Agreements (XLAs).

 Examples of Digital Transformation goals could be: